 There will be no liability for any loss or injury suffered by the Member as a result of any decision made in good faith under this clause.

-Any person who for any reason ceases to be a Member must not represent themselves in any manner as being a Member.3.6(a)
+Any person who for any reason ceases to be a Member must not represent themselves in any manner as being a Member.

+Discipline of Members

+The Board may resolve to terminate or suspend the membership of a Member:

+whose conduct in their opinion renders it unreasonable that that Member continue to be a Member of the Institute; and

+only after the Member has been given at least 14 days' notice of the resolution and has had the opportunity to, either orally or in writing, provide an explanation or defence to their conduct at or prior to the meeting of Directors at which the resolution is proposed.

+Before passing any resolution under sub-clause 3.6(a), the Board may adopt, at its discretion, other procedures to aid resolution of the complaints against the Member, including appointment of a mediator, conciliator or committee.

+The Institute may discipline a Member (including suspension or expulsion) as set out in the Regulations.

+No person may be a Director or volunteer following expulsion or during suspension as a Member unless such a person is subsequently readmitted as a Member.

-MEETINGS AND RESOLUTIONS OF MEMBERS
+GENERAL MEETINGS AND RESOLUTIONS OF MEMBERS

-Proceedings of Members

-A meeting of the Members is a general meeting.

-Members may introduce visitors to be present while the public business of the Institute is being transacted.
-Visitors may not address the meeting unless they are invited to do so by the chairperson.

 Annual General Meeting

-The Board may call and arrange to hold an Annual General Meeting.
+The Directors must hold and call annual general meetings of Members of the Institute in accordance with the Corporations Act.

 The business of an Annual General Meeting may include any of the following, even if not referred to on the notice of meeting:

 the consideration of the annual financial statements, Directors’ declaration and Directors’ report and auditor’s report;